PixelsCamp/talks/react-suspense_ricardo-soares-silva.md

         </>
     );

 just to handle the loading state?
-React is try to solve this in their experimental branch by using Suspense
+React is trying to solve this in their experimental branch by using Suspense

     return (
         <Suspense fallback={<LoadingSpinner />}>